• Skip to primary navigation

 Please scroll down to below recipe card for exact measurements.

-• Neutral oil: like avocado oil, sunflower oil, peanut oil, vegetable oil or canola oil with a high smoke point.
-Avoid olive oil or any heavy scented oils with a low smoke point.
+• Neutral Oil: like avocado oil, sunflower oil, grapeseed oil, peanut oil, vegetable oil, or canola oil.
+Avoid olive oil or any low-smoke point oil.

 Pancake Batter